CNGBdb-CNSA/STOmics-Data-Archive/Standard/Sample.rst

 \*geographic location :

 * Definition: Geographical origin of the sample; use the appropriate name from this list http://www.insdc.org/documents/country-qualifier-vocabulary.
-Use a colon to separate the country or ocean from more detailed information about the location, eg "China:Shenzhen" or "China:Hebei:Baoding".
+Use a colon to separate the country or ocean from more detailed information about the location, e.g. "China:Shenzhen" or "China:Hebei:Baoding".
 * Field Format: restricted text
 * Expected value: country or sea name (INSDC or GAZ):region(GAZ):specific location name
 * Value syntax: {term}:{term}:{text}